thomaswiemann/ddml/README.md

 <!-- badges: end -->

 `ddml` is an implementation of double/debiased machine learning estimators as proposed by Chernozhukov et al. (2018).
-The key benefit of the package is the straightforward estimation of nuisance parameters using (short-)stacking (Wolpert, 1992), which allows for multiple machine learners to increase robustness to the underlying data generating process.
+The key feature of `ddml` is the straightforward estimation of nuisance parameters using (short-)stacking (Wolpert, 1992), which allows for multiple machine learners to increase robustness to the underlying data generating process.

-`ddml` is the sister R package to our [Stata](https://github.com/aahrens1/ddml/) package, mirroring its key features while also leveraging R to simplify estimation with user-provided learners and/or sparse matrices.
+`ddml` is the sister R package to our [Stata](https://github.com/aahrens1/ddml/) package, mirroring its key features while also leveraging R to simplify estimation with user-provided machine learners and/or sparse matrices.
 See also [Ahrens et al. (2023)](https://arxiv.org/abs/2301.09397) with additional discussion of the supported causal models and benefits of (short)-stacking.

 ## Installation